grburgess/stan_utility/README.md

 	stan_utility.plot_corner(samples, outprefix="mytest_fit")
 	# mytest_fit_corner.pdf will be created

-On the second run of this code
+On the second run of this code,

   * compile_model will retrieve the compiled model from cache
   * sample_model will retrieve the results from cache. (change the seed or parameters if you want a fresh run).

 Usage for experimenting in a notebook: